besarthoxhaj/breakfast/docker/README.md

 ## Questions

+- How do you install Docker on AWS?
 - What's a docker engine?
 - What does it main to run *natively*?
 - What is a *discrete process*?